akretion/ooor/README.md

 Why use Ooor?
 -------------

 * Ooor is an **administration Swiss Army knife** in interactive IRB sessions.
-It let remotely connect to any running OpenERP instances without stopping it, without compromising its security.
+It lets you connect remotely to any running OpenERP instances without stopping it, without compromising its security.
 It has tab auto-completion and object introspection features.
 * Ooor is a **data migration tool** (inside Kettle with the TerminatOOOR JRuby plugin).
 Your favorite ETL with OpenERP API super-powers!
 * Ooor is the basis for unleashed **web development**, using any **Rack** framework such as **Sinatra** or **Rails**.